IlonaSilverwood/ceate-Quarto-topic/README.md

 # create-Quarto-topic
-Quarto® is an open-source scientific and technical publishing system built on Pandoc
+Quarto is an open-source scientific and technical publishing system built on Pandoc